 A few days after meeting #queertrucker, I took a hearty detour south to put my car on a ferry and spent another week car camping while getting to know the colorful, urban queer communities of Alaska’s capital.
 On the 6 hour ferry ride north, back to the main road system thru the Yukon, my phone lit up with a message from another person in Juneau who really wanted to be part of the photo project.
 Still eager to be a part of the project in some way, they gave me the number of their friend in Whitehorse.
 That friend had an aversion to being photographed, but enthusiastically gave the contact of another person in Whitehorse.

-That fun chain of interactions led me to meeting Nate, a dog musher living outside of Whitehorse ( Northern Sharks Working Dogs ).
+That fun chain of interactions led me to meeting Nate, a dog musher living outside of Whitehorse (Northern Sharks Working Dogs).
 We met at the home where Nate was renting a humble space for himself and had access to a much larger space for his team of dogs, which was almost more important.
 My interactions with Nate, and a few other dog mushers later on, gave me the sense that their lives were truly devoted to their dogs; the dog’s needs always came first, while the musher’s needs are secondary, but also inextricable from their canine connections.
 Nate tried to minimize time spent hustling just enough to earn money for living a simple lifestyle that supported the basic needs of a human being and multiple dogs, then maximizes time spent training, promoting his team, and being one with his team in the wilderness of the Yukon’s rolling hills and mountains.

 Only a 2-3 hour drive from where I had photographed Troy in the snow 9-10 days earlier, Nate treated me to a four wheeler adventure a few miles through the bright green blooming trees blanketing the hills where his dogs ran free.
 We paused at a few places where Nate finds peace; Nate had an energetic conversational style as he passionately talked about his gender journey, and what it is like being visible as a transgender man in the northern dog mushing world.

 In moments when his trusted companions sought Nate’s attention, his vibe subtly shifted to something mellower.
 I could only imagine this mellow calm carried him through hours of training that led up to placing in the Yukon Quest 100 this past year, a historically grueling route that still challenges dog mushers today.
 The photos I saw of Nate’s beaming (and cold looking!) face as he came up on the finish line with his grinning dogs and a large transgender flag proudly tucked over his sled are such a monumental way to be visible in his community, and in his profession that stretches back several thousands of years.
+See more of Nate’s story on social media pages.

 Last Reflections on Queer Visibility